Qualified and nonqualified annuities

 In essence, then, the products are the same.
 It is the placement in or out of a retirement plan (and the resulting tax treatment) that distinguishes one from the other.

-As noted, contributions to a qualified annuity are deductible to the individual or employer (and/or excludable from the income of the individual) at the time of contribution, as would be any tax-advantaged retirement plan investment.
+As noted, contributions to a qualified annuity may be deductible to the individual or employer (and/or excludable from the income of the individual) at the time of contribution.
 When an annuity is in a retirement plan, the rules of the plan govern all tax matters.
 Specifically, the special tax-deferral advantages of annuities, and the unique tax penalties and tax treatment of annuities at distribution, are superseded when used in a retirement plan by the tax rules governing all investments in such plans.
-It is for this reason that many financial advisors question the use of deferred annuities in retirement plans.

-Note: Although it is true that the tax-deferral advantage of annuities is redundant in a qualified plan, annuity products may offer other features, such as a guaranteed death benefit, that may make them a viable investment option for a portion of a qualified plan portfolio.
+Note: Although it is true that the tax-deferral advantage of annuities is redundant in a qualified plan, annuity products may offer other features, such as a guaranteed death benefit and income for life, that may make them a viable investment option for a portion of a qualified plan portfolio.

 If payments are taken in the form of an annuity payout (i.e., a distribution taken out over a predetermined period of time), a portion of each payment is considered a return of the original investment and is excludable from gross income, and a portion is considered earnings and taxed at ordinary income tax rates.
 The percentages that are earnings and return of investment are based on the type of payout at the age of the recipient.
 Note, too, that distributions taken before age 59½ are subject to a 10 percent early withdrawal penalty tax on earnings.